We are what we repeatedly do. Excellence, therefore, is not an act but a habit.Will Durant

 You’re likely familiar with 90% of the most important personal development habits and business growth strategies.

 In this regard, you don’t need more information.
 You need more implementation.

 And, more often than not, you’re already doing most of the things you need to do anyway…but the lack of immediate results has led you to believe you’re missing some “secret” that other people know (hint: you’re not…success just takes longer than we’d like).

 To get the most out of yourself and your education, you must expand your horizons and consume content that diverges from the standard fare.

 Read books on science, history, and philosophy.
 Read biographies and works of fiction.

 To create truly unique and perennial work you must draw from a deep well of inspiration.

 When you read the writing of the greatest thinkers of our generation, individuals like Ryan Holiday, Mark Manson, Robert Greene, and Malcolm Gladwell, you will find anecdotes and lessons from particle physics, Greecian history, ancient philosophy, religion, and comedy.

 These men are exceptional because of their willingness to consume and synthesize seemingly disparate ideas.

-And if you want to unlock your creative potential, stand out in a noisy world, and create something that stands the test of time, you must do the same.
+And if you want to unlock your creative potential, stand out in a noisy world, and create something that stands the test of time, you must do the same with this keystone habits.